 - 1. how well you answered the prompt, how well you examined all the material provided for the assignment, if you meet the word count minimum, and how many course concepts you utilized as appropriate to this assignment. - 2. whether your post had a clear introduction and body with clear flow, with no spelling or grammatical errors, and how well your response went beyond description and how well you synthesized the materials provided to illuminate course concepts. - 3. how well you incorporated superb outside academic knowledge and/or your own personal and/or family/work knowledge to further illuminate course concepts. - 4. how well you understood your peers' posts, and how well you used course concepts to reference their best or weakest points.

 Please check Blackboard for the different rubrics used for the different assessments used in this course.

 Tentative Semester Outline

-Feel free to only skim all the chapters.
 Please pay attention to Blackboard for additional readings.